-To investigate the basis of the functional rearrangement of the halite community after the rain, we introduced a strain rearrangement index (RI), which quantifies the turnover of strains contributing to each community function.
-To compute the RI, genes from each KEGG Orthology identifier were catalogued and their abundances in each sample estimated from the read coverage of the contig that they were on.
-The standardized average net change in gene abundances that carry a given function between two samples represents the degree of taxonomic turnover within that functional category (see Methods).
-A relatively high RI for a given community function indicates that it is carried by different community members between two samples, but does not necessarily imply a high net change in its total abundance in the samples.
-Therefore, the distribution in RIs for all functions between two time-points quantifies changes in niche representation over that time (Fig. 3D).
-The rearrangement following the rain (2015 to 2016) was significantly higher than the baseline strain rearrangement prior to the rain (2014 to 2015; KS 2-sample test: p<0.0001), indicating that the same functional pathways were being carried on a different set of contigs.
-However, the rearrangement of functional niche membership during the recovery phase (2016 to 2017) was low compared to the post-rain shift, indicating that the strain membership did not return to its initial state.
-These findings indicate that functional redundancy of community members ensured a robust functional landscape in the halite microbial communities despite change in individual strains.
+To investigate the basis of the functional potential shift of the halite community after the rain, we introduced a taxonomic turnover index (TTI), which quantifies the turnover of strains (estimated from contigs) contributing to each community function.
+To compute the TTI, genes from each KEGG Orthology identifier were catalogued and their abundances in each sample estimated from the read coverage of the contig that they were on.
+The absolute value average of the change in contig abundances that carry a given function between two samples represents the degree of taxonomic turnover within that functional category (see Methods).
+A relatively high TTI for a given community function indicates that it is carried by different community members between two samples, but does not necessarily imply a high net change in its total abundance in the samples.
+Therefore, the distribution in TTIs for all functions between two time-points quantifies changes in niche representation over that time (Fig. 4D).
+However, because these results are based solely on functional potential prediction from gene abundances, it should be noted that our estimations of the functional landscape could be significantly altered by compensatory transcriptional and translational processed, and functional rates.
+The rearrangement following the rain (2015 to 2016) was significantly higher than the baseline taxonomic shift prior to the rain (2014 to 2015; KS 2-sample test: p<0.0001), indicating that the same functional pathways were being carried on a different set of contigs.
+However, the shift in functional niche membership during the recovery phase (2016 to 2017) was low compared to the post-rain shift, indicating that the taxonomic membership did not return to its initial state.
+These findings indicate that functional redundancy of community members ensured a robust functional landscape in the halite microbial communities despite changes in the fine-scale taxonomic membership.
+Interestingly, this shift did not notably affect the overall functional diversity of the samples, as seen from lack of a significant difference between the total number of unique gene functions found in each time-point (two-sided t-tests: p>0.05).

 DISCUSSION